Glenmore railway station (Indonesia)

 Glenmore Station (GLM) is a class III railway station located in Sepanjang, Glenmore, Banyuwangi Regency.
-This station is included in the Jember IX Operational Area at an altitude of +342 m.
+This station is included in the Operational Area IX Jember at an altitude of +342 m.
 This station only has two railway tracks with track 2 being a straight line.
 This station is in the center of Glenmore district so it is quite busy even though it is far from the provincial highway.
 As a class III station, this station only serves economy class passenger trains.

 The station's main building, which is a legacy of Staatsspoorwegen, is now designated as a cultural heritage by the Center for Conservation and Architectural Design Unit of Kereta Api Indonesia.

 Services

 The following is a list of train services at the Glenmore Station.